PPartisan/RunDo/README.md

         //Error handling code
     }

+It is strongly recommended that `clearAllQueues()` is called if auto error handling is disabled, as it is likely the data stored in both queues is invalid.

 ## Other Extras...

 __RunDo__ relies heavily on a custom `String` comparison class called `SubtractStrings`. `SubtractStrings` compares two `String` objects, and returns data regarding: